DOI-BOR/SOM-Hydrograph-Classification/README.md

 Gage data should be contained within one comma separated (csv) file.
 There should be two columns: the first with dates and times for each measurement entry (formatted as month/day/year hour:minute with hours ranging from 0 to 23) and the second column with streamflow measurements in units of ft3/s.
 Only one header line containing column names should be present above the streamflow values.

-### Environment Setup
-This section provides instructions for setting up the environment to be used for running the script once the bundle of setup files has been downloaded.
-1. Install Miniforge and select the option to “add to path” during the installation.
-Choose the most current version of Miniforge that is available for the operating system being utilized.
-2. Open a command prompt window such as Git Bash or Windows Command Prompt within the setup folder.
-3. In the command line, type “conda env create -f environment.yml” and hit enter to create a build environment from the provided configuration file.
-4. In the command line, type “conda activate som”.
-The configuration file has already automatically named this new environment “som”.
-a.
-To verify that the environment was correctly installed and available, type “conda env list” into the command line, and check that “som_scrip_env” is listed in the output.

 ### User Inputs to the Script
 This section provides details on user inputs to the script that must be entered according to properties of the input data.
 The script file can be edited through any text